 British Psychological Society, 2013

-I participate in regular continuing professional development and training to increase my skills and knowledge and have undertaken further CPD training in CBT; working with anxiety, guilt and shame; the impact of anxious attachment; working with addiction; body dysmorphic disorder; trauma and the body; child sexual abuse: hope for healing; Dissociation and DID: the fundamentals; structural dissociation; goals in psychotherapy; disability equality; safeguarding adults from abuse; meeting partners needs; sex, arousal and ageing; dealing with affairs; communication and difference; and couples in conflict.
+I participate in regular continuing professional development and training to increase my skills and knowledge and have undertaken further CPD training in CBT; working with anxiety, guilt and shame; the impact of anxious attachment; working with addiction; body dysmorphic disorder; trauma and the body; child sexual abuse: hope for healing; Dissociation and DID: the fundamentals; structural dissociation; goals in psychotherapy; disability equality; safeguarding adults from abuse; the fundamentals of working with couples; meeting partners needs; sex, arousal and ageing; dealing with affairs; communication and difference; couples in conflict, and the use of attachment theory when working with couples.

 I am a registered member of the British Association for Counselling and Psychotherapy (membership number: 773938) and adhere to the organisation’s Ethical and Professional Standards.